M-3rlin/StudentPerformanceAnalysis/README.md

 ## The Core Question:

-What is the best single predictor of a student's final educational performance across core subjects, including Maths, Reading, and English?
+Can demographic characteristics alone be used to predict students’ educational performance across core subjects, such as Maths, Reading, and Writing?

 By answering this, we aim to establish a strong, measurable relationship between student attributes and academic outcomes.